About Hair Loss HOW TO CARE FOR OUR HAIR & HAIR FOLLICLES.

 It is quite normal to lose some hair every day.
 A person’s head has tens of thousands of hairs, and the average person loses about 100 hairs a day.
 This is known as hair fall.

 However, hair loss is quite a different thing.
-It is often called “male pattern baldness”, as it generally affects men, and it is caused by the male hormone, testosterone.
-When testosterone is changed chemically, by an enzyme in the skin (5-alpha reductase), it becomes a more potent hormone, known as dihydro-testosterone(or DHT).
+It is often called “male pattern baldness,” as it generally affects men, and it is caused by the male hormone, testosterone.
+When testosterone is changed chemically, by an enzyme in the skin (5-alpha reductase), it becomes a more potent hormone, known as

-Now we come to an important distinction: DHT acting alone does not cause hair loss.
+Now we come to an important distinction: On its own, DHT does not cause hair loss.
 Hair loss occurs only when DHT comes into contact with hairs that are genetically programmed to suffer under its influence.
-This means that hair loss arises from a combination of two factors: the hormone DHT, plus the fact that you have inherited genes that cause your hair to be sensitive to DHT.
-These genes might come from either side of your family, from your father or mother, they might skip a generation and they might affect one brother (or more rarely, a sister) but not necessarily all siblings.
+This means hair loss arises from a combination of two factors: the hormone DHT, plus the fact that you have inherited genes that cause your hair to be sensitive to DHT.
+These genes might come from either side of your family, from your father or mother, they might skip a generation and they might affect one brother (or more rarely, a sister) but not necessarily all your siblings.

 The good news is that this genetic disposition to hair loss generally affects only certain parts of the scalp, typically the top of the head and the crown.